supermarcos/qa_framework/README.md

 This repository is a collection of notes and ideas drafting a set of guidelines for the implementation, as painless as possible, of a correct QA Framework in a development workflow.

-Why?
-Why do we need a QA Framework?

-Types of software testing: https://www.softwaretestinghelp.com/types-of-software-testing/

 Code Quality starts with you!

 Specs analysis and documentation from the inception